-Former Maine priest facing sex assault charge is free after posting bail
+Ex-priest facing sex assault charge goes back to Missouri after posting bail

-A former Jesuit priest and teacher at Cheverus High School who was charged last month with child sexual assault dating back to 1998 has posted bail and returned to Missouri, where he’s been living for the last six years.
+A former Jesuit priest and teacher at Cheverus High School who was charged last month with child sexual assault dating to 1998 has posted bail and returned to Missouri, where he’s been living for the last six years.

 Walt McKee, an attorney for James Francis Talbot, 80, said his client posted bail in the amount of $50,000 cash.
 He was then sent back to the Vianney Renewal Center in Dittmer, Missouri, a Catholic Church-run residential facility for troubled priests or former priests, many of whom have been accused of sex abuse.